Helping you rebuild your preparation with a structured study plan, realistic SQE-style practice, AI feedback and focused exam-technique support.

 Recent candidate surveys also show:

-For more than 15 years we’ve helped thousands of candidates prepare for the QLTS and SQE — including many returning for a retake after a different provider didn’t deliver.
-Our preparation is built around:
+For more than 15 years we’ve helped thousands of candidates prepare for the QLTS and SQE — including many retakers who previously prepared independently or with another provider that didn’t deliver.
+Our retake preparation is built around a structured plan, realistic practice and feedback that helps candidates change the way they prepare, not simply repeat the same approach.

 After each mock test, the SQE1 Analyser provides topic-level performance breakdowns, time management analysis, and clear guidance on what to prioritise next — so you see exactly where you’re losing marks and what to focus on next.